 Over the undercut?
 Easy transition tips abound.

-5 Ways to Help You Grow Out Your Undercut
+How to Grow Out Your Undercut

 1. Master the man bun.

-If you’re coming straight from a completely whitewalled/shaven undercut, then you’ll need a few weeks—around 2 to 3, to be exact—for your sides and back to properly come in.
+If you’re coming straight from a completely white-walled/shaven undercut, then you’ll need a few weeks—around 2 to 3, to be exact—for your sides and back to properly come in.
 This is prime-time man bun season, as it’s a tried and tested trend that helps guys look somewhat put together in the meantime (and it also keeps you sweat-free at those end-of-summer outdoorsy weekends).
 Don’t forget your hair care regimen: A strengthening shampoo and conditioner, like Dove Men+Care Thick & Strong 2-in-1 Shampoo + Conditioner, leaves your hair thick and full-looking, not to mention hardy enough for some tugging.
 To create, simply brush the tops of your hair back to remove any tangles and gather it into a ponytail.
 Twist it till it resembles a rope, then coil it around itself (or if too short, just pull it through the elastic, making a knot).
 Put a hair elastic around the base of the coil, tie it around once with a figure-eight loop, and you’re done.

 2. Try a high and tight.